 Previously, from 2016-2018, the OPSI undertook research, tool creation, collaboration, and capacity development activities as part of the Horizon 2020 project, funded by a €1.5 million grant from the European Commission.

 These grants provide fundamental support for our research and activities across our systems thinking, innovation lifecycle, innovation skills, innovation toolkits and innovative cities projects to advance research and activity across these essential areas.

 Numerous initiatives are ongoing as part of the H2020 work program.
-These include a project to collect reviews from users of the OPSI toolkit navigator, the development of a project incubator, and the upcoming event: Government After Shock.
+These include a project to collect reviews from users of the OPSI toolkit navigator, the development of a project incubator, and the 2020 event: Government After Shock.